-GIGABYTE reserves the right to make any changes to the product specifications and product-related information without prior notice.
+\ GIGABYTE reserves the right to make any changes to the product specifications and product-related information without prior notice.

-Please visit GIGABYTE's website for support lists of CPU, memory modules, and SSDs.
+Please visit GIGABYTE's website for support lists of CPU, memory modules, SSDs, and M.2 devices.

 Please visit the Support\Utility List page on GIGABYTE's website to download the latest version of apps.